-Hardwood cuttings are even simpler to prepare than herbaceous cuttings, as we use cuttings from dormant deciduous trees and woody plants, and this technique is very useful for propagating fruit trees such as figs, pomegranates, mulberries and quince.
+Hardwood cuttings are even simpler to prepare than softwood or herbaceous cuttings, as we use cuttings from dormant deciduous trees and woody plants, and this technique is very useful for propagating fruit trees such as figs, pomegranates, mulberries and quince.
 Some plums can grow well from hardwood cuttings too, while other’s don’t do so well, it depends on the variety.

 This technique is also used for propagating vines such as grapes and kiwi fruit, and the currant family – blackcurrants, redcurrants, golden currants and gooseberries.

 - Make a ‘slit trench’ by pushing a spade into soil and rocking it back and forth.
 In clay soil, add some coarse sand for drainage.

 - Put cuttings in so 2/3 is below the soil, place cuttings 5cm (2”) apart and press the soil down around them.
 If using multiple rows of slit trenches, place rows 30cm (12”) apart.

 - Water in the soil around the cuttings.
 The soil will remain damp over the winter period.
 Cuttings will root and be ready to plant next autumn.

 Container and Propagating Medium Method

 - Fill a container (pot) with a suitable propagating medium.
 Materials commonly used as propagating medium are coarse sand, regular potting mix, coconut coir, or blends such as a mixture of one part peat and one part Perlite (by volume), or one part peat and one part sand (by volume).

 - Put cuttings in so 2/3 is below the soil, place cuttings 5cm (2”) apart and press the propagating medium down around them.